Chris Powell: And was Jerusalem builded here?

 In 2009 a New York financial market professional and student of history, Geoffrey Batt, posted at the Zero Hedge Internet site three declassified U.S. government documents involving the gold market.

 The first was a long cable dated March 6, 1968, sent by someone named Deming at the U.S. Embassy in Paris to the State Department in Washington.
-It has been posted at the Zero Hedge Internet site:
+It was first posted at the Zero Hedge Internet site and can be found here:

 The cable described the strains on the London Gold Pool, the gold-dishoarding mechanism established by the U.S. Treasury and the Bank of England to hold the gold price to the official price of $35 per ounce.
 The London Gold Pool was to last only six months longer.